Greg LeMond: 1981–1983: Early years

 LeMond's first professional victory came three months into his 1981 debut when he won a stage of the French Tour de l'Oise.
-He followed with a win in the Coors Classic in the United States, finishing ahead of Sergei Sukhoruchenkov, the 1980 Olympic road champion.
-The major step forward in 1981 occurred in the Dauphiné Libéré stage race where LeMond placed third.
+LeMond followed with a win in the Coors Classic in the United States, finishing ahead of Sergei Sukhoruchenkov, the 1980 Olympic Road champion.
+The major step forward in 1981 occurred in the Critérium du Dauphiné Libéré stage race, where LeMond placed third.
 The achievement is the more remarkable because he rode the race in support of team leader Bernard Hinault.
 LeMond missed standing on the podium with race winner Hinault, as Pascal Simon had finished ahead of him.
-Two weeks later Simon was assessed a 10-minute penalty when it was discovered he had been doping.
+Two weeks later, Simon was assessed a 10-minute penalty when it was discovered he had been doping.
 LeMond considered the race to have been a "major steppingstone" in his career.
-Said LeMond: "It showed me that I had the kind of climbing ability that you need to win the top European stage races."
-LeMond won a total of five races in his rookie season of 1981.
+LeMond stated, "It showed me that I had the kind of climbing ability that you need to win the top European stage races."
+He won a total of five races in his rookie season of 1981.

-LeMond broke his collarbone on April 11, 1982, while racing the cycling classic Liège–Bastogne–Liège.
+On April 11, 1982, LeMond broke his collarbone while racing the cycling classic Liège–Bastogne–Liège.
 The injury forced LeMond to ride a reduced schedule before entering the World Championships, which were in Goodwood, England that year.
 In the men's road race competition, LeMond broke for the line but was out-sprinted by Italian Giuseppe Saronni.
 Following the race, LeMond's American teammate Jacques Boyer accused LeMond of chasing him down in the final 800 meters.
-Saronni was very strong at the end of the race and flew past Boyer and LeMond, winning by 5 seconds over LeMond, with another 5 seconds back to Kelly.
+Saronni was very strong at the end of the race and flew past Boyer and LeMond, winning by five seconds over LeMond, with another five seconds back to Kelly.
 Boyer placed tenth.
 Bronze medalist Sean Kelly, a favorite to win the race, was with Saronni when he caught LeMond with about 200 meters to go, but he could not hold his wheel.
 Said Kelly: "I don't think that Boyer was fading ...
 He got quite a good gap.
 Nobody wanted to go after him ...
 Yes, LeMond chased down Boyer.
 Boyer was the only man up the road."